 - Chat to the UDL team at CORE about next steps in your own learning.

 Register now for our upcoming workshops on Universal Design for Learning:

-Offered in Christchurch, Wellington, Auckland and online.
+Extend your practice with Universal Design for Learning – offered in Christchurch, Wellington, Auckland and online.